Kathie Lee Gifford, 67, Goes Casual In Black Tank Top While Sitting At A Piano On The Sand

 Other followers noted that Kathie Lee seems to be all over the place in recent months.

 Last month, the star posted another behind-the-scenes peek at her project in an Instagram share, which can be seen here.
-In the pic, Kathie Lee put on her director’s hat as she worked with her collaborator, musician Billy Gaines, who plays Moses in the biblical film.
+In the pic, Kathie Lee put on her director’s hat as she worked with her collaborator, musician Billy Gaines, who plays Moses in the Biblical film.
 At the time, the production was being shot in a field in gorgeous Antelope Lake, Utah.

-She also shared an Instagram post of country and gospel singer Larry Gatlin and revealed that he blew everyone away in his role as Joshua while filming on the mountain at the Utah lake.
+She also shared a post of country and gospel singer Larry Gatlin and revealed that he blew everyone away in his role as Joshua while filming on the mountain at the Utah lake.
+You can view the image here.

 Kathie Lee has been keeping herself very busy juggling multiple projects over the past several months, so the pause for the casual pic at the piano appeared to be a peaceful reprieve from it all before she got back to work.